Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aks_edge_essentials_single_esa/_index.md

 ## Edge Storage Accelerator: Real-Time Defect Detection in Manufacturing

-Once installed, you will need to open a PowerShell on the *AKS-EE-Win-Demo* server and obtain the IP and service port for the demonstration application.
+Once installed, you will need to open a PowerShell on the *ESA-Win-Demo* server and obtain the IP and service port for the demonstration application.

 ![Screenshot kubectl get svc](./32.png)